Loubib/Sheets/README.md

 # Sheets
-Here will be all the sheets that will be used for different purpose (OWASP, python, ctf, exploit....).
+Here will be all the sheets that will be used for differents purpose (OWASP, python, ctf, exploit....).